pkozhem/deckstream/README.md

     ```bash
     cargo run --bin worker
     ```
-5) Publish a message to a subject via the `api.rs` process.
+5) Publish a message to a subject via the `api` process.

 ---